mautic/mautic-wordpress/README.md

 1. In your Mautic installation create API credentials with correct callback (you can copy this from plugin's settings page).
 2. Fill in Mautic instance URL, Client key and Client secret and click on "Save changes" button.
 3. Click on "Authorize" button.
-Log into your Mautic if required and authorize plugin.
+Log into your Mautic instance if required and authorize plugin.

 Refactoring and API connection support were sponsored by www.svetzitrka.cz